Professor Dr Martyn Hook is Dean, School of Architecture and Urban Design.

 Professor Martyn Hook is Deputy Pro Vice-Chancellor Partnerships of the College of Design and Social Context (DSC) at RMIT University.
 He leads College activity in government and industry partnerships as they relate to Learning and Teaching including Partnered Projects, WIL, Internships and their interface with Research.
 DSC is one of three academic colleges at RMIT consisting of seven schools and 25,000 students across a broad range of disciplines and with presence in Vietnam, Barcelona, Singapore and China.
 Martyn has also led university-wide projects in relation to campus development (particularly new types of learning space), digital strategy and student experience.

-Martyn is Professor of Architecture in the School of Architecture and Design and over the past 20 years has been a significant contributor to the ongoing success of the RMIT Architecture Program.
+Martyn is Professor of Architecture in the School of Architecture and Urban Design and over the past 20 years has been a significant contributor to the ongoing success of the RMIT Architecture Program.
 He was the Founding Director of the RMIT School of Architecture and Design Postgraduate Program in Europe, Practice Research Symposium PRS_EU, which gathers a collection of European based practitioners to engage in research through design practice.
 This program was the recipient of a major $4M EU Grant under the Marie Curie Actions.
 He is also contributed significantly to the development of the PRS_Asia which commenced at RMIT Vietnam in 2012.

 Within his industry focus, Martyn also maintains his role as Director of multi-award winning iredale pedersen hook architects, a studio practice based in Melbourne and Perth, dedicated to appropriate design of effective sustainable buildings with a responsible environmental and social agenda.